oussamafrt/holbertonschool-printf/README.md

 # Features

 In our project, we have incorporated several options that handle the following functions :\
-conv_percentage: handles the conversion of % who prints a literal '%' character.\
+conv_percentage : handles the conversion of % who prints a literal '%' character.\
-conv_string: manages the conversion of %s who prints a string.\
+conv_string : manages the conversion of %s who prints a string.\
-conv_char: handles the conversion of %c who prints a single characte.\
+conv_char : handles the conversion of %c who prints a single characte.\
-get_conversion_func: retrieves the conversion function associated with a format character.\
+get_conversion_func : retrieves the conversion function associated with a format character.\
-conv_decimal: manages the conversion of %d who prints a decimal number.\
+conv_decimal : manages the conversion of %d who prints a decimal number.\
 conv_integer: handles the conversion of %i who prints an integer.